-The curriculum is divided into four major areas around which students should organize their selection of courses.
+The curriculum is divided into four major areas around which the student should organize his selection of courses.

-1. Biblical studies (12 quarter units): courses in both Old and New Testament studies should be selected.
+1. Biblical Studies (12 quarter units): courses in both Old and New Testament studies should be selected.

 2. Historical studies (8 quarter units): one course in the general area of Church history; another in Seventh-day Adventist history, the American church, or world religions.